 It’s a “no particular recipe in mind” kind of day but I’ve been on a guilt trip all week thanks to a bundle of fresh parsley from which only a few snippets were taken – when fresh.

-Since then, the bulk of the parsley has been sitting in a colander on the kitchen counter.
-Needless to say, leaving fresh herbs out on the counter is not something I do often although I did it once, deliberately and with success, with a pack of fresh bay leaves.
+Since I bought the fresh parsley, the bulk of it has been sitting in a colander on the kitchen counter.
+Needless to say, leaving fresh herbs out on the counter is not something I do often.

 As I watched the parsley dry, I wondered what would happen if I allowed other fresh herbs (I use quite a bit of fresh rosemary, thyme and sage) to air dry.
 Without the use of a dehydrator.
 The parsley became the test subject.